 As such, your Value Statement needs to address the following in literally just a few short sentences:

-- Why they should should they even care about achieving those results.
+- Why should they even care about achieving those results.

 Question 2: How much?